zappingseb/keepoalawidget/README.md

 ## Installing

-For detailed information about widget deployment refer to the [plentymarkets developers](https://developers.plentymarkets.com/tutorials/my-first-shop-builder-widget) documentation.
+For detailed information about widget deployment refer to the [plentymarkets developers](https://developers.plentymarkets.com/dev-doc/basics) documentation.

+## Documentation

+For a detailed documentation of ShopBuilder widgets and the Google Maps widget, please refer to the [plentymarkets developers widget](https://developers.plentymarkets.com/tutorials/my-first-shop-builder-widget) documentation.

 ## Join our community